Tel: +44 (0) 131 651 6642

 2003-2007: PhD Sociology of Sport, Loughborough University

-Having been employed in numerous sports coaching positions.
-I completed an HNC at Dundee College in Sports Development and Sports Coaching.
-I then studied Sport and Human Movement Studies at UWIC in order to complete a one-year PGCE in Physical Education and become a teacher of physical education.
+I studied Sport and Human Movement Studies at UWIC (Cardiff) in order to complete a one-year PGCE in Physical Education and become a teacher of physical education.
 Being disillusioned with the school teaching process and increasingly developing my sociological imagination, I began a part-time Masters in Sport and Leisure Cultures at the University of Brighton whilst being employed full-time at the International Study Centre, Herstmonceux (East Sussex), by Queen's University (Ontario) as a student activities coordinator.
 During this time I worked at Brighton University and Roehampton University as a visiting lecturer in the sociology of sport.
 I then managed to win a School of Sport and Exercise Science studentship to complete a full-time PhD at Loughborough University.
 I worked on a part-time basis at Loughborough University as a student sub-warden in the halls of residence whilst completing my doctorate.
 In February 2007 I undertook my first post-doctorate position as a senior lecturer in the sociology of sport at the University of Worcester before joining Moray House School of Education in September 2008.

 Critical analysis of discursive formations of health, wellbeing and the body within physical education environments.

-I am also an external advisor for a student studying "interaction rituals of dance class participants in Glasgow" (in collaboration with the Royal Conservatoir of Scotland and St. Andrews University)
+I am also an external advisor for a student studying "interaction rituals of dance class participants in Glasgow" (in collaboration with the Royal Conservatoire of Scotland and St. Andrews University)

 My current research involves:

-I am a founding member of the Sport and Society research group within our Institute for Sport, Physical Education and Health Sciences.
+I am a founding member of the Edinburgh Sport research group within our Institute for Sport, Physical Education and Health Sciences.